History of Palestine: Achaemenid period

-Nomadic Arabian tribes roamed the Negev desert.
-They were of paramount strategic and economic importance to the Persians due to their control of desert trade routes stretching from Gaza in the north, an important trading center, to the Arabian peninsula in the south.
-Unlike the people in the provinces, the tribes were considered "friends" with the empire rather than subjects and they enjoyed some independence from Persia.
+Gaza port was a key import-export point and free trade zone under Perisan rule.
+Nomadic Arab tribes in the Negev desert were considered "friends" with the empire rather than subjects and they enjoyed some independence from Persia, due to their control of desert trade routes stretching from Gaza in the north to the Arabian peninsula in the south.

 Until the middle of the 4th century, the Qedarites were the dominant tribe whose territory ran from the Hejaz in the south to the Negev in the north.
 (Note: All that can be said with certainty is that the Nabataeans are known in the sources since the fourth century B.C.
 Up to that time the Qedarites, the dominant Arab tribe of the Persian period, controlled the south from the Hejaz and all of the Negev (Wenning 2007)) Around 380 BCE, the Qedarites joined a failed revolt against the Persians and as a consequence they lost their frankincense trade privileges.
 The trade privileges were taken over by the Nabataeans, an Arab tribe whose capital was in Petra in Transjordan.
-They established themselves in the Negev where they built a flourishing civilization.
+They also established themselves in the Negev where they built a flourishing civilization.